Anhad-Sodhi/1800_202330_30/README.md

 * Techtips B01a for the saving a users post in firebase
 * Techtips M1 for the map displaying users location and having markers for posts
 * In map.html the script and style code was taken from (https://www.geeksforgeeks.org/how-to-show-page-loading-div-until-the-page-has-finished-loading/)
+* Techtips B01b for posting listings based on data in firebase
+* Geeksforgeeks used for searchbar functionality (https://www.geeksforgeeks.org/search-bar-using-html-css-and-javascript/)

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?